karenhodgkinson/portfolio/_portfolio-pieces/piece-1.md

 ---
 name: "Infographic Poster"
-description: |
-  A graphic visual representation of a large amount of data, this poster presents a large amount of information quickly and clearly.
+description: "A graphic visual representation of a large amount of data, this poster presents a large amount of information quickly and clearly."
-non_conflict: true
 imageintro: "/images/portfolio/1intro.png"
 imagemain: "/images/portfolio/1a.jpg"
 image2: "/images/portfolio/1b.jpg"